 Childcare Provider and GHTA Graduate (2014) Mary has been looking after our students’ children for the past 4 years.
 She has her hands full every morning making sure the children are well taken care of and stimulated.
 She is a mother of two beautiful children, Annette and Ezekiel.

-Our three caring and responsible watchmen, who provide 24 hr security to our school and volunteer house.
-They are part of our family as area all of our team members.
+Our caring and responsible watchmen, who provide security to our school and volunteer house, and offer a helping hand whenever needed.

 At Give A Heart To Africa, we run a free Adult Education Centre where disadvantaged women learn basic business skills, English, math, and vocational skills.
 The school runs Monday to Thursday, from 9 a.m. to noon (local time).
 Each class is taught by a volunteer (or volunteers) in combination with a local Tanzanian teacher/translator.

 English is the (unofficial) second language of Tanzania, and knowledge of English opens up job opportunities for women.
 Many jobs require employees to speak English, especially if people will interact with tourists.
 The students we accept into our school come with varying levels of English, depending on their previous schooling.